Biden administration to draft rules on workplace heat hazards

 The administration said that in addition to writing the new rule, the Labor Department will prioritize heat-related interventions and work inspections when the heat index exceeds 80 degrees.
 The department is already working to complete a program before next summer that will target industries at high risk of heat injuries, and focus more resources on inspections.

+Mark Friedman, vice president of workplace policy for the US Chamber of Commerce, said his organization is looking forward to participating in OSHA’s rule-making process.
+But he said there are “unique difficulties” when it comes to creating heat safety standards.

+“The heat is a very challenging threat to regulate because there is no general threshold for exposure and employees react differently to exposure,” Friedman said.

-Separately, the Department of Health has already issued guidance to allow a low-income energy assistance program, which has historically been used to help people who can’t pay heating bills during extreme cold. to help cover the cost of home air conditioning and cooling centers during extreme cold.
-Warmth.
+In addition to new workplace heat standards, the Department of Health has already issued guidance to allow a low-income energy assistance program, which has historically been used to help people who pay heating bills during extreme cold.
+Cannot pay, so as to help cover the cost of domestic air. – Conditioning and cooling center during extreme heat.

 And the Environmental Protection Agency is using funds from an economic stimulus bill passed this year to provide technical assistance to build neighborhood cooling centers within public schools.